LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [How to Lead]( https://medium.com/@wgalyean/how-to-lead-f4383da7047c) - by Wilson Galyean.
 Takeaway: Leadership lessons from a former US Army officer and West Point cadet.
 "There is a difference between management and leadership.
 Management is decision making and the handling of resources.
 Leadership goes beyond management to craft and maintain the interpersonal glue that makes your organization a team."

+- [How to Lead by Noticing and Filling in Gaps](https://blog.coleadership.com/how-to-lead-by-noticing-and-filling-in-gaps/) - by Jean Hsu.
+Takeaway: gaps exist everywhere, and leaders know which ones to fill.

 - [How Strong Is Your Leadership Toolkit?](https://blog.bonus.ly/how-strong-is-your-leadership-toolkit) - by Alex Saez.
 Takeaway: Establish strong relationships, understand employee needs, and possess the appropriate "hard" and "soft" skills.

 - [How to Lead a Team](https://drt.fm/simon-sinek) (podcast) - by Simon Sinek.
 Fun trivia: Joe Goldberg, the originator of this Awesome list, realized through this podcast that "You can’t manage people, you can only lead them.
 You can only manage processes."

+- [Ideas That Changed My Life](https://www.collaborativefund.com/blog/ideas-that-changed-my-life/) - by Morgan Housel.
+Takeaway: "Everyone belongs to a tribe and underestimates how influential that tribe is on their thinking," "Everything’s been done before.
+The scenes change but the behaviors and outcomes don’t," and eight other observations from the author.

 - [I’ve Interviewed Over 300 Entrepreneurs–Here’s Their Most Counterintuitive Advice](https://www.fastcompany.com/40457790/ive-interviewed-over-300-entrepreneurs-heres-their-most-counterintuitive-advice) - by Jenna Abdou.
 Takeaway: Specialize in more stuff than you think you have to; share what makes you tick, then have your team do the same; forget the competition, and let things happen instead of always making them happen.